OK-INBRE Mini Grant

 Radiation Safety Committee and Institutional Biosafety Committee protocols must also be approved by relevant review committees prior to funding of awards.

-- The Investigator will be required to present their project and progress to the External Advisory Committee once per year.
+The Investigator will be required to present their project and progress to the OK-INBRE External Advisory Committee when requested.

-- The Investigator will be required to submit a written project progress report near the end of the project period, which will be submitted to NIH.
-Instructions will be provided by OK-INBRE typically in January of the award year.
-The report shall include a summary of research results; concise summary of significant discoveries, outcomes, and progress in layman’s terms; funding that has been secured with the help of OK-INBRE dollars; manuscripts published, submitted, or in preparation; presentations at professional meetings; and any technology development and patents derived from the project.
+The Investigator will be required to submit a written project progress report in early spring, near the end of the project period, which will be submitted to NIH.
+Instructions will be provided by OK-INBRE, typically in January of the award year.
+The report shall include a summary of research results, significant discoveries, outcomes, and progress in layman’s terms; grant applications and awards; manuscripts published, submitted, or in preparation; presentations at professional meetings; and any technology development and patents derived from the project.
 SUBMISSION OF THE PROGRESS REPORT IS REQUIRED TO BE CONSIDERED FOR ANY FUTURE OK-INBRE FUNDING.